Lucy Knight: Death

-Both are later discovered by Dr. Kerry Weaver and immediately taken to the main Trauma rooms to be treated.
-It is discovered that Lucy had received four serious stab wounds to her internal organs, lung, and neck.
+Both are finally found by Dr. Kerry Weaver and immediately taken to the main trauma rooms to be treated.
+They discover that Lucy has received four serious stab wounds to her internal organs, lung, and neck.
 Although Weaver and Dr. Elizabeth Corday are able to stabilize Lucy in the ER, and Corday and Dr. Robert Romano are then able to repair her tissue damage, she soon develops complications, including a pulmonary embolism.
-Despite the heroic efforts of Doctors Corday and Romano, Lucy dies while in the catheter lab awaiting a Greenfield filter.
+Despite the continued efforts of Drs.
+Corday and Romano, Lucy dies in the catheter lab awaiting a Greenfield filter.
+Romano in particular is upset by this and hurls a tray of tools at the wall in frustration.

-Lucy's memorial service takes place in the episode "Be Patient", although it is not seen on-screen and was apparently only attended by Jing-Mei Chen, who was there more as a representative of the ER than as a friend of Lucy's.
+Lucy's memorial service takes place in the episode "Be Patient", although it is not seen on-screen and is apparently only attended by Jing-Mei Chen, who is there more as a representative of the ER than as a friend of Lucy's.
 That same day, Lucy's mother, Barbara Knight, arrives to clear out her locker.
 She eventually seeks Carter out and they spend the afternoon talking, with Mrs. Knight recounting how Lucy loved San Francisco but went to Chicago to practice medicine before she begins sobbing over her daughter's death as Carter watches silently and sadly.
 Hoping to spare her the knowledge of Lucy's suffering, he lies and says he did not actually feel pain when stabbed.
 Carter later talks to a few characters and says Lucy was a better doctor than he gave her credit for.
 He also says in the Season 6 finale "May Day" that Lucy's death is "partly my fault".

 In the episode "A Match Made In Heaven", a letter for Lucy arrives from a med school because she wasn't taken off their registry after she was killed.
-She had matched to County, and, had she lived, she would have been given a position as a psych resident.
+She matched to County, and, had she lived, would have been given a position as a psych resident.